Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds: Proofs for Section 2

 By applying Hoeffding's Inequality with the independence of $\Gamma_{kl}(r_j,\Aa_j)$'s conditional on $\Aa_1,...,\Aa_n$,

 for all $\Aa_1,...,\Aa_n,$ $k=1,...,N-1$ and $l=1,...,l_k.$ Consequently, $\prob\left(\mathcal{E}_{kl,2}\right) \le \exp \left(\frac{-n\epsilon^2}{2}\right).$

-Next, we proceed with \textbf{Step 3} and combine the previous parts together.
+Next, we handle \textbf{Step 3} and combine the previous parts together.
 First, we analyze the conditional expectation (\ref{p3hf1}) on the right hand side of $\mathcal{E}_{kl,1}$.
 Conditional on event $\mathcal{E}_0,$

 where the third line comes from Assumption \ref{assump2} (b) and the last line comes from the definition of $\mathcal{E}_0$ (earlier in (\ref{p3prob1})).
-Based on the splitting scheme, we find the relationship between $\p_{kl}$, $\bar{\p}_{kl}$, $\p^*,$ and an arbitrary $\p\in\Omega_{kl}.$ Specifically, since the $k$-layer of cubes shrink the whole region with a factor of $q^k,$
+Based on the splitting scheme, we find the relationship between $\p_{kl}$, $\bar{\p}_{kl}$, $\p^*,$ and an arbitrary $\p\in\Omega_{kl}.$ Specifically, since the cubes on the $k$-th layer shrink the whole region with a factor of $q^k,$

 for all $k=1,...,N-1$ and $l=1,...,l_k.$ As a result,

 and

 With (\ref{dist0}), (\ref{dist1}) and (\ref{dist2}), we can compare the difference (when the event $\mathcal{E}_0$ happens) between the conditional expectations appearing in $\mathcal{E}_{kl,1}$ and $\mathcal{E}_{kl,2},$